 • Self-guided tours are another option.
 Grab a brochure or download an app and follow the path to learn about writers associated with Wellington, street art of Palmerston North, the growth of Christchurch, the murals of Katikati, the history of Tauranga or the art and culture of Hokitika.

-Reported by Shandelle Battersby for our AA Directions Autumn 2020 issue
+Reported by Shandelle Battersby for our AA Directions Spring 2020 issue